thepurplebubble/meta/TLDR.md

 > **Wanna chat?**
 >
-> We mostly communicate through the Purple Bubble Slack (email slack@purplebubble.org or ask someone that's already in the slack for an invite!), but you can also email us (team@purplebubble.org) or open a Github issue.
+> We mostly communicate through the Purple Bubble Slack, email slack@purplebubble.org or ask someone that's already in the slack for an invite!

 ## Protocol